Luisa Roldán: Legacy

 Luisa Roldán influenced several women artists in Seville, Cadiz and Madrid through her sculptures and artistic innovation.
-Women artists were seen as being a part of a “private” sphere and men were a “public” sphere.
+Women artists were seen as belonging to a "private" sphere and men to a "public" sphere.
 When Roldan created her sculptures she made her work public and changed the way art was perceived in the 1600s.
 She is a female artist that is known as the Spanish sculptor that created her own name.
-Through her artwork, she was able to earn a royal title as “escultora de camara.”
+Through her artwork, she was able to earn a royal title as "escultora de camara".
 Roldán was able to illustrate her own entray called Lives of the Eminent Spanish Painters and Sculptors.
-However, in the eighteenth century it was discovered that more than ninety names of women were active artists that contributed to the art in Spain and Portugal.
-There were many other women artists that were being discovered at the time Roldán published her artwork.
-This created tension and controversy with the idea that Roldán being one of the best known Spanish women artists.
-On the other hand, she paved the way for new innovational art that focused on terracotta imagery and sculptures.
+However, in the eighteenth century it was discovered that more than ninety women were active artists in Spain and Portugal.
+Many other women artists were being discovered at the time Roldán published her artwork.
+She paved the way for innovational art that focused on terracotta imagery and sculptures.